shaiss/CannabisSage/README.md

 To modify the script:

 1. Open Tampermonkey dashboard (click icon → Dashboard)
-2. Find "Sunnyside Product Insights POC"
+2. Find the script name (may vary based on script header)
 3. Click the script name to edit
 4. Make your changes
 5. Save (Ctrl+S / Cmd+S)